Parsa-Sedigh/go-calhoun-test/pamphlets/section-xx-swag.md

 go-sqlmock is a lib that is essentially a driver for sql where it provides a mock for all of that.

 We need to test db as well because the mocks won't verify the query itself.
+But remember that testing specific scenarios is hard when having real DBs.
+An example of where testing a scenario with real DB is hard,
+is: What happens if we call GetCampaign one second before expiring or after?
+Well yeah we can stub the time part but still is hard.

 We want integration tests anyway, if integration tests are enough, we're confident that the code won't break, so less need for unit tests.